 Also known as the “mecca of full service gas retailers,” New Jersey is most notably recognized for having gas station pump attendants.
 In 1949, congress passed a statute titled the Retail Gasoline Dispensing Safety Act, which prohibited gas retail customers from pumping their own gas.
 To this day, New Jersey is the lone state that maintains this law, and requires a professional to pump your car’s gasoline.

 When you’re caught violating this law, you could experience some pricey consequences.
 People who break the 1949 statute will be fined $50 to $250, and up to $500 for any proceeding offenses.
 If you thought gas prices were expensive, then you haven’t been caught pumping your own gas in New Jersey.
+There is good news for New Jersey drivers!
+You can save a lot of money, hundreds each year, on car insurance by taking a NJ Defensive Driving course!

 An honorable mention should be given to the ex-lazy state of Oregon.
 Recently, Oregon passed a law that gives customers the right to pump their own gas.
 This is bad news for the state’s professionally exhausted people.
 If you wanted to do actual work, you wouldn’t have taken online traffic school courses, or bought that text to speech converter so you could listen instead of reading this article.

 Despite these challenging times, there’s an apathetic light at the end of the tunnel.
 The law only takes effect on counties with population less than 40,000 residents.
 In other words, densely populated regions of the state will still have their full-service pumps.
 This means Portland will become the west coast home for all lazy drivers.
+For the un-lazy, you can take a quick and easy OR Auto Insurance discount course.

 Huntington, New York